dask/dask/docs/source/optimize.rst

 Example
 -------

-Suppose you had a custom dask graph for doing a word counting task:
+Suppose you had a custom Dask graph for doing a word counting task:

 .. code-block:: python